Review of Hearts on Fire Diamonds

 These kinds of “split grades” are the type of things you find on IGI certificates of mounted goods at low-end national chain retailers.
 Not the sort of thing you expect to find on a premium product.

 They’re charging a rather hefty premium (more on that later) for a pretty standard product.
-I find it rather surprising that their diamonds aren’t even certified by any 3rd party objective source, like GIA or AGS.
+I find it rather surprising that their diamonds aren’t even certified by any 3rd party objective source, like GIA.

 Tiffany & Co uses an in-house certificate, but it seems to me that they take it much more seriously.
 Their grading is exact – no split grades.
 And their grading was very conservative – right on target in my opinion.